 In hyperbaric and diving medicine, the increased ambient pressure was originally described as of feet of sea water (fsw) or meters of sea water (msw) for both HBO treatment and during scuba diving.
 One atmosphere is equal to the pressure exerted by 33 fsw (10 msw), so starting at sea level, the ambient pressure is 1 ATA, and at a depth of 33 fsw, the ambient pressure would be 2 ATA.
 Describing an HBO treatment at either 2 ATA or 33 fsw communicates equivalent pressure.

 A typical HBO treatment lasts 90 to 120 minutes.
 The initial pressurization phase is done over 10 to 15 minutes to allow for equalization of pressures within the sinuses and middle ear as ambient pressure increases.
 Pressure is then maintained at the desired levels for 40 to 90 minutes, followed by depressurization over 5 to 10 minutes.
 In a monoplace chamber, the patient is surrounded by and breathes 100% oxygen during the entire treatment.
-If desired, ...
+If desired, air breaks are ...